Ketel Marte Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 13th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles' 4.04 team ERA ranks 13th among all MLB pitching staffs.

-- Orioles pitchers combine to allow the ninth-fewest home runs in baseball (150 total, 1.1 per game).
+- Orioles pitchers combine to allow 151 home runs (1.1 per game), the 10th-fewest in the league.

-- Bradish will aim to grab his 10th win when he makes the start for the Orioles, his 25th of the season.
-He is 9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched.

-- The right-hander's most recent appearance came on Saturday against the Colorado Rockies, when he went six innings, surrendering two earned runs while allowing six hits.
+- In his most recent appearance on Sunday against the Colorado Rockies, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.